 Otatea acuminata (Mexican Weeping Bamboo)

 With its slender stalks and delicate, wispy leaves, this delightfully compact specimen looks good in nearly any garden.
 All it needs is a gentle breeze to make it really come alive.
 It also prefers warmer climates.
-I grew some in a cool, coastal climate, and it always looked happy; it just never grew very big.
+I grew some in a cool, coastal climate, and it always looked happy.

 Buddha’s Belly (subspecies of Bambusa vulgaris)

 With a catchy named derived from the bulbous shape of its internodes, Buddha’s Belly is one of the easiest species to recognize and one of the largest varieties of clumping bamboo.
-Whatever it lacks in straight and narrow poise, it more than makes up for with portly character.
+Some poles also grow zigzag instead of upright.
+But whatever it lacks in straight and narrow poise, it more than makes up for with portly character.
 This subtropical variety also does better in the warmer zones.

 Exquisitely elegant, this variety is easy to recognize with its green and yellow racing stripes.
 Even amidst a great collection of bamboos, this one is sure to stand out.
 In ideal conditions, it can get up to 20 feet, and the culms grow to about 1 inch in diameter.